citusdata/citus_docs/develop/api_udf.rst

 **nodeport:** The port on which PostgreSQL is listening on the worker node.

-**groupid:** A group of one primary server and zero or more secondary servers, relevant only for streaming replication.
-Be sure to use a value greater than zero, since zero is reserved for the coordinator node.
+**groupid:** A group of one primary server its secondary servers, relevant only for streaming replication.
+Be sure to set ``groupid`` to a value greater than zero, since zero is reserved for the coordinator node.
 The default is -1.

 **noderole:** Whether it is 'primary' or 'secondary'.
 Default 'primary'